Creating and Editing Dashboards

 • Daily.
 Calculates and displays an average daily value for the metric.

 • Service Type.
 Select which kind of services you want to display in the widget.
 For most visualization types, you can select more than one service type.
-(This option applies only to service widgets.)
+(This option applies only to Services widgets.)

 • Type.
 Select a display type for this metric, such as heat for a heat map that displays the percentage of change over time, or label for a simple table.
 If you select heat map, you can also specify the minimum and maximum values for the table.
 Another example would be for an availability metric, where you can choose between label to show availability as a text label or state to show availability as a colored icon.